- installs kodosumi and all prerequisites along the kodosumi example flows

 STEP 3 - Start ray

 Start Ray head node on your localhost.
-Load environment variables with dotenv
+Load environment variables withdotenv

 before starting ray:

-Check ray status
+ray status

 and visit ray dashboard at http://localhost:8265.
 For more information about ray visit ray’s documentation.